 Since then, I have studied and taken many trainings in the areas of healing trauma, anxiety and depression through both somatic and mindfulness-based approaches.

-I have worked as a therapist and group facilitator with individuals, couples and families for over twenty years and feel just as passionate and excited about my work as I did when I first started out.
+I have worked as a therapist and group facilitator with individuals, couples and families for over twenty-five years and feel just as passionate and excited about my work as I did when I first started out.
 Therapy is definitely a “calling” for me and I am so grateful to be able to fulfill my earthly purpose each and every day.
 It is both an honour and a privilege.

 Who I am today